persalys/persalys/python/doc/examples/examples.rst

 Click on the **Model definition** box of the diagram.

 A window is created to define the model.
-Click on the **...** button and load the file.
+Click on the **...** button and load the file created in the previous part.
 Define the last variable as an input by finding the right item in the combo box on the line **Type**.

 .. image:: dataModel_definition.png